openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     :header: Image Classification Scheme,
     :widths: 50, 50

-    "Document Clear definitions for classes or categories (i.e., land-use categories defined by the IPCC as: Forest Land, Cropland, Grassland, Wetlands, Settlements, and Other Land)", "Have you identified any categories as \“Key Categories\”?
+    "Document Clear definitions for classes or categories (i.e. land-use categories defined by the IPCC as: Forest Land, Cropland, Grassland, Wetlands, Settlements and Other Land)", "Have you identified any categories as “Key Categories”?
 How is the analysis different?
-Please refer to Volume 1, Chapter 4 of the 2006 IPCC Guidelines on what defines a \“Key Category\”.", Assess RS results,
+Please refer to Volume 1, Chapter 4 of the 2006 IPCC Guidelines on what defines a “Key Category”.", Assess RS results,
     Assumptions (Note: Need to archive outputs before proceeding with analysis),